 Whole life insurance can itself be used as an investment.
 Paying dividends and growing your cash value over time with a whole life policy is a much more stable way to build money than a stock investment.
 While the expected return is ultimately higher with money invested in the market, there are no guarantees, whereas life insurance does have minimum cash value growth guarantees.

-Life Insurance can Pass Down Wealth Tax-Free
+Life Insurance Can Pass Down Wealth Tax-Free

 An investment account such as a 401(k) is considered a taxable part of an estate (to the extent that the estate is taxable).
 If your plan is to leave money to your children you need to consider the most tax-efficient way to do so.

 Life insurance is a great way to pass down money to the next generation while avoiding the estate tax.
 Even if only a tiny amount of premium has been paid, and the death benefit is a large sum, it is not generally taxed if your beneficiaries are properly named.
-To get the most amount of money to your kids, life insurance is usually the best answer.
+To get the most amount of money for your kids, life insurance is usually the best answer.

-Term Life Insurance is Cheap Extra Protection
+Term Life Insurance Is Cheap Extra Protection

-Even if you think that you have enough in savings between your retirement accounts, savings accounts, and other assets, life insurance can still be a good idea.
+Even if you think that you have enough in savings between your IRA/401k retirement accounts, savings accounts, and other assets, life insurance can still be a good idea.
 A term life insurance policy is extremely inexpensive.
 Many people can get each $100,000 of coverage for a few dollars a month, depending upon their health and age.
 Why take chances of leaving your heir’s short money in a world of rising expenses and difficulties?
 Protect your spouse’s retirement and your children’s futures easily and inexpensively.
 If you want to know how affordable you can get coverage, you can always get quotes here at Life Ant or from your financial advisor.